1. Applying to the department.

 Internal Transfers - Internal transfers will receive an e-mail to to the e-mail account they entered on the Portfolio Submission Form from the department notifying them of the status of their portfolio.
 If applicable, the applicant will be directed to complete a Change of Major Form and submit it to the Office of Academic Advisement.
 The form will not only allow assignment to your designated major but also to an advisor within the department.

 Your electronic portfolio must include a total of 10-15 pieces of art identified by title, media, and the dimensions of the original piece.
-3-5 pieces must be drawings with a minimum of 2 being from direct observation.
-The remaining works can be from the other media types classified and defined below.
+3-5 pieces must be drawings with a minimum of 2 being from direct observation (defined in Drawings).
+The remaining works can be from the other media types classified below.
+Always remember to submit your best works, not the progressive stages of development since you started producing works, regardless of the variety of medias you have available as samples.

 Ceramic images may include sculptural, functional pieces, hand-built, wheel thrown, tiles, and/or mosaics.
 The images should show evidence of the ability to conceptualize and respond to the physical characteristics of form, space, structure, volume, and texture in clay.